OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 ## The proxy application

-The public facing application in our example is a very simple Node.js application.
+The public facing application in our example is a very simple Node.js web server.
 This application makes a second network request to the service it is proxying, wraps up the response and returns it along with the time it took to make the request.

 We'll use this proxy frontend to observe how network requests are routed across the network, to display any failed network requests, and to measure how long the requests took.